foolin/golem-lang/tools/docs/md/tour.md

 [WebAssembly](https://github.com/mjarmy/golem-lang/blob/master/tools/docs/wasm.go) executable, and
 a [command line](https://github.com/mjarmy/golem-lang/blob/master/cli/golem.go) executable.

-Golem is easy to embed in a Go program in other ways though.
+However, it is easy to embed Golem inside a Go program in other ways.
 If you are interested in learning more about how to embed Golem in Go, please head over to the [Embedding](embedding.html) document.